MaramJebali/global-metric-radar/Readme.md

 A Python module to compute a composite **Global Score** from multiple metrics using radar chart geometry, with threshold-based penalties and weighted importance.
 Provides both numeric scores and human-readable interpretations.

 ## Features

 ✅ Radar polygon area calculation to combine multiple metrics into a single geometric score.
 ✅ Customizable per-metric thresholds to flag metrics below minimum acceptable levels.
 ✅ Weighted penalties that reduce the global score based on the importance of failing metrics.
 ✅ Interpretation layer that classifies overall quality (`excellent`, `acceptable`, `poor`) with meaningful feedback.
-✅ Interactive radar visualization with Streamlit .
+✅ Interactive radar visualization with Streamlit.

 ## 📐 How It Works: Step-by-Step Calculation